the-other-mariana/travel-video/README.md

 ### External tools used

-The code executes other existing programs, all of which are included in the main folder.
+The code executes other existing programs, all of which are included in the main folder, but which I do not own.
 It uses:<br />

 ffmpeg (found online)<br />
 Exif Tool (found online)<br />
-static map lite (found online in another git repo)<br />
+static map lite (found online, by another git user)<br />

 ## Usage